ampotos/dynStruct/README.md

 };
 ```

-The same output can be obtained with :
+The same output can be obtained via a serialized file:
 ```
 python3 dynStruct.py -d out_test  -o serialize_test
 python3 dynStruct.py -p serialize_test -c
 ```

+Serialized file allow you to load data from a binary without having to redo the structure recovery.
+Serialized file also saved modification done to structures via the web ui.

 ### Recovery accuracy
-The recovering of structure is actually not very accurate but it can still give you a good idea of the internal structure of a programme.
+The recovering of structure is actually not always accurate but it can still give you a good idea of the internal structures of a programme.
 Improving this will be the main objectif in the following month.

 ## Web interface
-DynStruct have a web interface whiche display raw data from the gatherer and the structures recovered by dynStruct.py
+DynStruct have a web interface which display raw data from the gatherer and the structures recovered by dynStruct.py

 This web interface can be start by using dynStruct.py with the -w option (and -l to change the listening ip/port of the interface).